vinceimbat/vinceimbat/content/things.md

 title: Things
 date: 2021-11-14
 aliases:
-  - /thoughts/things
-  - things
+  - thoughts/things
 tags:
   - thoughts
   - seedlings
-sr-due: 2023-07-23
+sr-due: 2029-03-02
-sr-interval: 3
+sr-interval: 1597
-sr-ease: 250
+sr-ease: 270
 ---
 This is my task manager of choice.
 One of the best designed apps I've ever encountered.
-Suggested by [[tiago forte]].
-Used by [[craig mod]].
+Suggested by [[tiago forte|Tiago Forte]].
+It is also used by [[craig mod|Craig Mod]].